 It’s interesting to note that Settles began his career at Power as a carpenter in 1971.
 So, we mean it when we say we like to promote from within and nurture talented team members.

-Under Jeff Karp's leadership the company persevered through one of the nation's toughest recessions, without laying off a single employee.
-The company also completed two of its largest contracts in the firm's history, in joint venture, for Lurie Children's Hospital and Rush University Medical Center.
-Together with other large healthcare contracts, these projects helped Power to be ranked as one of the nation's largest healthcare contractors.
+By 2001, Settles moved into the role of vice chairman and Jeff Karp was promoted to president.
+Under Karp's leadership the company persevered through one of the nation's toughest recessions, without having to resort to any large-scale layoffs.
+The company also completed two of its largest contracts in the firm's history: the $650 million Lurie Children's Hospital and the $800 million transformation program at Rush University Medical Center.

 - Half of our team is under the age of 35

 - We've innovated and launched six start-up businesses based on entrepreneurial ideas from our people over the past 25 years